-Sales of Common Stock Below Net Asset Value source-of-income and asset diversification requirements and distribute annually at least 90% of our investment company taxable income.
+Sales of Common Stock Below Net Asset Value maintain RIC tax treatment, we must meet specified source-ofincome and asset diversification requirements and distribute annually at least 90% of our investment company taxable income.

 We borrow funds to make additional investments.
 We use this practice, which is known as "leverage," to attempt to increase returns to our stockholders, but it involves significant risks.
 See "Risk Factors."
 With certain limited exceptions, we are only allowed to borrow amounts such that our asset coverage, as defined in the 1940 Act, equals at least 200% after such borrowing.